Blackberry Custard Pie

 It probably comes as absolutely no surprise that I love blackberries!
 I named my blog after them, after all.
 Good, fresh blackberries are only here for a brief period during the summer, but when they’re ripe and at farmer’s markets, I take full advantage and use them in every dang thing I make!
 I developed this Blackberry Custard Pie as a combination of two of my more popular dessert recipes here at Blackberry Babe, this Blackberry Crumble Cake and this Cranberry Buttermilk Pie.

 I hope that you love this Blackberry Custard Pie!
-It was definitely a hit in my house, and I look forward to making it again when blackberries arrive at our farmer’s markets!
+It was definitely a hit in my house!
+I look forward to making it again when blackberries arrive at our farmer’s market.

 - 2 store-bought or homemade pie crusts